Thursday, April 16, 2020

 1994 BAKER STREET: SHERLOCK HOLMES RETURNS.
 CBS Television, USA, 1993, color, 96 min.
 Written and directed by Kenneth Johnson.
 Cinematography by Ken Orieux.
 Music by James Di Pasquale.
 Starring Anthony Higgins, Debrah Farentino, Mark Adair-Rios, Joy Coghill, Julian Christopher, Eli Gabay, Kerry Sandomirsky, Gerry Therrien and Ken Pogue.

-In 1994 Baker Street, Sherlock Holmes awakens to a modern world after placing himself in suspended animation (in a device he built himself), and finds himself pitted against the descendant of his old nemesis, the evil Dr. Moriarty.
+In 1994 Baker Street Sherlock Holmes Returns, Sherlock Holmes awakens to a modern world after placing himself in suspended animation (in a device he built himself), and finds himself pitted against the descendant of his old nemesis, the evil Dr. Moriarty.
 The lovely Debrah Farentino does a nice turn as a kind of alternative Dr. Watson, and Anthony Higgins delivers a bravura, if sometimes overarching, performance as the venerable Victorian detective, who is out of sorts in the twentieth century, yet quickly adapting to his strange new environment.
-This breathlessly paced "Made-for-TV" movie is footloose to be sure, but will keep most Holmes aficionados enthralled with its quirky juxtapositions of old-school sleuthing and modern-day deductions.
+1994 Baker Street is a Made-for-TV" movie, and footloose to be sure, but it's also breathlessly paced, and will keep most Holmes aficionados enthralled with its quirky juxtapositioning of old school sleuthing methods and modern-day deductions.

 * * * * * * * * * *